Poorlatatos/my-portfolio/README.md

 - Added in a bunch of extra webpage links like Blog, Projects, Socials.
 - Added in basics of button transitioning to other sectors of webpage.
 - Added in basic button design.

+Changelog - 27/11/2024 - 03:31 a.m.
+- Major changes to the blog.html page is significant with the addition of these few things
+    - Added in search bar.
+    - Added in light & dark mode.
+    - Added in list-dropdown (Still buggy need to get that fixed).
+    - Added in search bar function capabilities.
+- Changed the style.css file with extra updated design choices.
+- extensions.js file was updated to fit the necessary functions of the webpage.